Student contents insurance

 • Contents insurance for students can protect your important belongings while you’re away at uni

-• Compare quotes and get home insurance through
+• Compare quotes and get home insurance through Compare the Market

-• Comparethemarket and enjoy fantastic rewards, on us*
+• Enjoy fantastic rewards, on us*

 Start a quote Go to your account

-What is student house insurance?
+What is student contents insurance?

-If something happens to your possessions, you could make a claim and receive a payout to cover repairs or replacements, minus the excess on the policy.
+If something happens to your possessions, you could make a claim and receive a payout to cover repairs or replacements – minus the excess on the policy.
 The excess is the contribution you make towards a claim.

-Students who rent their accommodation don’t need to worry about buildings insurance, as this will be organised by your landlord.
+Student house insurance only covers your contents, not the building itself.
+If you’re renting your student digs, you don’t need to worry about buildings insurance, as this will be organised by your landlord.

 Do students need contents insurance?

-It’s not a legal requirement, but it can provide valuable protection for your belongings while studying away from home.
+Student contents insurance isn’t a legal requirement, but it can provide valuable protection for your belongings while studying away from home.

 You should ideally have your insurance in place before the term starts, so you’re covered once the academic year begins.
 This ensures that your possessions are protected as soon as you move into your student accommodation.
 If you feel you need more cover or buy some expensive tech, you can always add it to your policy later.